 Finally, you come to the 18th, which is a signature finishing hole.
 It is a par-5 that wraps around a giant double lake on the right.
 It is a beautiful and intimidating hole to end what is a very enjoyable round of golf.

-I think the theme of this course is that it is more forgiving than it looks.
+I think the theme of this course is that it is often more forgiving than it looks.
 There is a lot of desert in play and a handful of water hazards, as well.
 However, most of the fairways have a lot more room than it appears from the tee and the greens tended to be fairly receptive despite the appearance of false edges and deep bunkers.
 Maybe I was just playing well, but I felt like I got away with more borderline shots than usual.
 Unfortunately, I had a really tough time reading the greens and a poor putting performance hampered what could have been a really good score for me.

 As for the conditions, the course was in very nice condition and pretty comparable to my two previous positive experiences on the Arroyo course.
-The tee boxes were excellent and the bermuda fairways were also fantastic with only a few minor brown spots starting to come in as the turf continues to fill in for summer.
+The tee boxes were excellent and the bermuda fairways were also fantastic with only a few minor brown spots starting to come in as the turf continues to come out of dormancy for summer.
 The few bermuda sections of rough were coming in very nicely, though most of the rough was overseeded and still very lush and beautifully maintained.
 The bunkers were nice with a firm base, but they had a good layer of sand to work with and very few of those pesky NV/AZ pebbles!
 The greens were firm and rolling true at medium speeds.

 As you can tell, I really enjoyed my experience at Red Rock Country Club.
 The course suited my eye well and it’s definitely a couple notches above Arroyo, which is actually more than I expected it to be.
 It’s easily one I’d recommend to anyone if you have a chance to play it.